PinkRobotics/PinkRobotics/WaterTransport.md

 ## Roadmap: A Phased Approach to a Global Solution
+> "Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston Churchill

 The journey from concept to reality is a complex one.
 This roadmap outlines the phased approach we intend to take to bring this audacious vision to life.

 ### Phase 1: Conceptualization and Initial Prototyping (2023-2025)